Trump faces the natural disaster test in Hurricane Harvey

 “Closely monitoring #HurricaneHarvey developments & here to assist as needed,” he said on Twitter.

-Hours later, Trump used Twitter to urge "everyone in the path of #HurricaneHarvey to heed the advice & orders of their local and state officials."
+Hours later, Trump used Twitter to urge "everyone in the path of #HurricaneHarvey to heed the advice & orders of their local and state officials," and then posted again after he arrived at Camp David.

+"Just arrived at Camp David, where I am monitoring the path and doings of Hurricane Harvey (as it strengthens to a Class 3).
+125 MPH winds!"
+Trump tweeted.

 During the White House press briefing Friday, Homeland Security Advisor Tom Bossert said Trump was also evaluating an emergency declaration request from Texas Gov. Greg Abbott, in anticipation of the damage and chaos he expected to result from the storm.
 Press Secretary Sarah Huckabee Sanders told reporters that Trump will "try to make plans to go to Texas early next week.”